San Francisco Food Trucks and Carts You Can't Miss on Your Next Trip

 Chomp Station (428 11th St.)

 Street food gets its rep for being fast, portable, and stick-to-your-ribs heavy.
 Luckily, Chomp Station has a few "lighter" options—if by light, you mean steak.
-Try the tri-tater tots: crispy tots drizzled in white sauce, sprinkled with parsley and served with a side of tri-tip steak.
+Try the tri-tater tots: crispy tots drizzled with white sauce, sprinkled with parsley and served with a side of tri-tip steak.
 Hop a ride on the K/T Muni train and exit at Mission Rock for a taste.

 The Codmother (Fisherman's Wharf)